 Rather than playing the same one over and over again, when you make sure that you have a few ideas of games that you can play, then you can easily change it up and make sure that they are excited and ready to play.

 Even if you haven’t gone shopping recently, you can still play this great guessing game with a group of kids by simply thinking of an item that you can describe, whether it be clothing, food, a toy, or something else.
 It’s a wonderful way for children to work on their identification skills and to feel more comfortable with common objects of daily life that they will run into and work with on a regular basis.

 The round leader simply thinks of something that they bought recently or chooses an item off of a vocabulary list to ensure that children are able to practice it.
 By describing the physical appearance of the item, such as “it is brown and floppy” as well as its function, “it protects your head from the sun,” the round leader makes children really draw connections when thinking and pushes them to think outside of the box.

 This is why it’s so important to not only describe what the item looks like, but also what it is for, how it feels, what it tastes like, and if it smells or makes any noise.
-Children must learn about the world around them and use all of their senses to explore, which is why this game is such a great option and is sure to really have kids thinking hard when they are playing.
+Children must learn about the world around them and use all of their senses to explore, which is why this game is such a great indoor activity option for kids and is sure to really have them thinking hard when they are playing.